General Information Regarding Undergraduate Students

 Absences from Class - Students

-If a student has three successive absences in a given class, this should be reported using the Navigate Alert system.
+If a student has three successive absences in a given class, this should be reported using the Navigate360 Alert system.
 Ordinarily, students should not be withdrawn from a class unless a written notice to this effect is supplied to the students when they are at or near the maximum number of absences and the next absence will result in their withdrawal from the class.
-Issuing a Navigate “Alert” is an excellent way to alert a student about excessive absences.
+Issuing a Navigate360 “Alert” is the recommended way to alert a student about excessive absences.

 Field Trips

 All forms for all field trips are available on Canvas > Faculty Forum.
-Forms are to be reported to the Director of the Student Success Center, including those that are short off-campus trips where the class does not leave Atchison, Kansas, and are only for a minimal period of time.
+If the field trip is for one day or a part of a day, these completed form are to be submitted to the Vice Provost for Student Success Center.
+This includes trips that are short off-campus trips where the class does not leave Atchison, Kansas, and are only for a minimal period of time.
 If a class time is changed due to a field trip, please notify the Registrar in advance.

 Field trips requiring students to be absent more than one day/overnight must be approved by the Senior Vice Provost to ensure compliance with College policies.
 Approval should be obtained from one week to several months in advance of the trip depending on the length and distance of the trip.
 Please complete all the necessary forms well in advance of the planned trip—whether local, in the U.S., or abroad.